megha-n-bodke/CapstoneProject2/README.md

 # Capstone Project (Meals)

--The JavaScript capstone project is about building web application based on an external API.We selected an API that provides data about Meals and then build the webapp around it.
+-The JavaScript capstone project is about building web application based on an external API.
+We selected an API that provides data about Meals and then build the webapp around it.
 The webapp have 2 user interfaces.

 - A home page showing a list of Meals items that you can "like."
 - A popup window with more data about an item that you can use to comment on it.